rellimylime/forest-data-compilation/02_terraclimate/cleaning_log.md

 3. **NoData at coastlines/edges:** ~1,200 observations lack climate data due to proximity to ocean or dataset boundary.

-4. **Degenerate geometries:** IDS observations with invalid geometries (slivers, self-intersections) may produce no pixel mappings or very low coverage_fraction.
+4. **Degenerate geometries (10 observations):** See Issue #005.
+Exactly 10 IDS observations have geometries that produce no pixel overlap at ~4km resolution.
+They are absent from all climate summaries.

 5. **Recent year data quality:** Most recent year (2024 at time of extraction) may be provisional.
 Check TerraClimate release notes.